ricktimmis/gobandit/docs/Specification.md

 # Tile
 A Tile is a single set of faces and values which are used to populate a tileset, which inturn is utilised by the Board

+# Sound and Audio Effects
+The game should provide background music, as some form of loop along with a variety of special effects.
+For example spining the reels, and pressing the Go button.
+Audio should also be themed, (see Issue #..
+Themes) such that the background loops and sound effects can be different for each game pack.
+## Design idea
+My idea is to take a foray into Go Routines, enabling us to call the Sounds for playback whilst still continuing on with game play